-- compensated for the MANY hours that I have put in after work hours to meet deadlines.
+- CET love my job, but this year I have been completely overworked and not compensated for the MANY hours that I have put in after work hours to meet deadlines.
 During times where many assessments are due, I do not have personal time after work for things such as going to the gym or even just relaxing.
-It seems as though we are expected to pick up the slack for the vacancies in the school system and it is unfair.
-If - as a fellow parent of a child with special needs.
+It seems as though we are expected to pick up the slack for the vacancies in the school system and it is unfair. - EI/ECSE Related Service Provider - Working in EI has been an incredibly rewarding experience, especially as a fellow parent of a child with special needs.
 My frustration over many years is primarily a result of the lack of appropriate compensation to attract and retain employees.
 Our service coordinators are constantly struggling to find providers for services.
 The level of experience required for certain positions (i.e., physical therapy) has made it extremely difficult to attract new talent with such low pay rates.
 In almost twenty years of working in this industry I have seen a nominal pay increase only ONCE...It is absolutely tragic that such an important industry is treated so unfairly.

-and am often one of the first providers to help families process their child's differences/disabilities.
+(C) enjoy working in Early Intervention because I get to counsel families and am often one of the first providers to help families process their child's differences/disabilities.
 I also enjoy the flexibility of the job as a parent of young children.
 However, over the past few years I have begun to burn out due to the amount of travel and the lack of support from [the State].
 There have been very few raises and while the whole world is going digital, [the State] is crawling towards this and the amount of paperwork that needs to be saved for years continues to mount.
 The negatives are beginning to outweigh the positives for me unfortunately.